Resources - Notes d'application

 Table 1.
 Image-capture and image-analysis parameters for NETosis.

-Different compounds were tested for their ability to stimulate NETosis in dHL60 cells.
-By plotting the AUC of the kinetic curves as a function of compound concentration one can ascertain the potency of various stimulators or inhibitors of NETosis.
+Different compounds were tested for their ability to stimulate NETosis in dHL-60 cells.
+By plotting the AUC of the kinetic curves as a function of compound concentration, one can ascertain the potency of various stimulators or inhibitors of NETosis.
 The compound phorbol 12-myristate 13-acetate (PMA) was found to be a potent stimulator of NETosis.
-PMA acts in a concentration-dependent manner with an EC50 of 5 nM (Figure 7).
+PMA acts in a concentration dependent manner with an EC50 of 5 nM (Figure 7).
 PMA mimics diacylglycerol and binds to protein Kinase C (PKC), activating the kinase.
-Downstream effects include the promotion of cell growth and inflammation.
+Downstream effects include the promotion of cell growth and inflammation.8

 NETosis in vivo has been reported to act through the action of NADPH oxidase (NOX).
-As such it would be expected that NOX inhibitors would ameliorate the effect of NETosis stimulants.
-As demonstrated in figure 9, diphenylene iodonium (DPI) is capable of inhibiting NETosis stimulated by PMA (100 nM) in a concentration dependent manner.
+As such, it would be expected that NOX inhibitors would ameliorate the effect of NETosis stimulants.
+As demonstrated in Figure 9, diphenylene iodonium (DPI) is capable of inhibiting NETosis stimulated by PMA (100 nM) in a concentration-dependent manner.
 Interestingly, the compound was ineffective against the ionophores A23187 or Nigericin.
-This suggests that these compounds act primarily through their ionophore activity rather than true stimulation of NETosis.
+This suggests that these compounds act primarily though their ionophore activity rather than true stimulation of NETosis.